 My thoughts exactly on this.
 For most commuting, my Leaf cuts the mustard, I would only need a range extender on rare occasion, and a trailer would work perfectly for this.
 (Or maybe a hitch-mount setup.)
 If you knew how long you were going to be driving, it could even be a smaller generator, such as if you're using 20kW driving, but it generates only 10kW of power, it means you're only consuming 10kW total from the battery, thus doubling your range before you deplete the battery.

 But all of this adds complexity that car manufacturers don't want to deal with, honestly.
 It's easier to just say it has X range and call it a day.

-Pulled the trigger on going EV on 10/2016 with a 2012 Leaf, and a Tesla Model 3 reservation expected to receive in June 2018.
+Pulled the trigger on going EV on 10/2016 with a 2012 Leaf SL, traded it in and now I'm a very happy Tesla Model 3 owner.
+Reservations for Tesla Model Y and Cyber Truck.